 Hire purchase and auto cash portfolios are retail credit portfolio which is managed as a portfolio pool.
 The credit scoring system is developed as a tool for portfolio management.
-The internal credit scorings for hire purchase and auto cash businesses comprise of two main scoring systems which are Application Credit Scoring to be used in loan origination process, and Behavior Credit Scoring to assess and monitor portfolio quality, maintain loan loss reserve, and calculate credit risk-weighted assets.
+The internal credit scorings for hire purchase and auto cash businesses comprise of two main scoring systems which are Application

+Credit Scoring to be used in loan origination process, and Behavior Credit Scoring to assess and monitor portfolio quality, maintain provision for expected credit loss, and calculate credit risk-weighted assets.